 These equal units of musical time are incorporated into the “manuscript paper” for our score in the form of equally spaced vertical lines called “beat lines.”

 Beat lines are drawn the same thickness as layer lines, which is thinner than the lines in the “rotated T” symbol for sounds specified duration.
 In a layer of unspecified pitch, if symbols are to be placed only above the layer line, the beat lines extend from the layer line up.
-Unless the symbols are to be drawn in a color (see Specified duration), the beat lines are drawn longer than the height of the symbols so that they will still be visible even if they coincide with the left-hand edge of a symbol.
+The beat lines are drawn longer than the height of the symbols so that they will still be visible even if they coincide with the left-hand edge of a symbol.

 If symbols are to be placed both above and below the layer line (see Specifying other information where duration is unspecified), the beat lines extend in both directions.
 Again, they extend beyond the height (or depth) of the symbols.

-Tempo is indicated with a bracket extending from the first to the second beat line and, above the bracket, a figure preceded by the “at” sign @ which indicates the number of beats per minute.
+Tempo is indicated with a “hurdle” (see Pulseless onset timing) extending from the first to the second beat line and, above the hurdle, a figure preceded by the “at” sign @ which indicates the number of beats per minute.
 For example, “@84” is shorthand for “at a tempo of 84 beats per minute.”

 When the score contains more than one system, the beat line at the end of a system represents the same moment in time as the one at the beginning of the next system.

 Symbols for sounds of either specified or unspecified duration can then be placed along the layer line(s) to specify onset timing in relation to the beats.
 When an onset falls “on” a beat, the left-hand edge of the symbol will coincide with the relevant beat line.